2/157 Fitzroy Street

 +61 3 9525 4488

-Another favourite thing I like to do is take a rare day off work and find a restaurant or a café for a spot of solo dining.
+One of my favourite things to do is to take a day off work and find a restaurant or a café for a spot of solo dining.
 Back in the days, I used to feel like an utter loser when I requested a table for one but these days?
 Meh, who gives a damn?!
 On the day in question, I decided to visit Golden Fields in St Kilda, yet another Andrew McConnell restaurant.
 It seems like breakfast hot spot Cumulus Inc wasn’t enough and neither was grungy, brooding and fantastically sexy Cutler & Co so he HAD to open up another restaurant in St Kilda, this time drawing inspiration from various Asian cuisines hence the somewhat ‘fobby’ name.
 Golden Fields was a place that had been on my ‘To Dine’ list for a very long time.
 In fact, I was meant to go there for dinner with friends a few months ago but unfortunately, I ended up missing it.
 Apparently, Shane Warne and Liz Hurley happened to be dining there on said night too which, depending on how you look at it, may or may not have been a good thing for me.
 But anyway, I finally made it to Fitzroy Street one sunny Tuesday afternoon last month after I had completed all my errands.
 Better late than never, I reckon.

 Prior to my visit, Dave had warned me that the place was difficult to find in broad daylight as the signage isn’t clear.
 ‘Pfft,’ I thought, dismissing him.
 ‘I’m awesomely good at directions and rarely do I ever get lost!’
 I shouldn’t have spoken too soon though for it took me ages to find the restaurant.
 First, I relied on google to hit me up with the street address, and it told me to go to ‘157 Fitzroy Street.’
 157 Fitzroy Street was, in fact, the Medina Hotel and its street number was clearly marked on the building.
 I saw a row of restaurants right next to it, but none that distinctively said ‘Golden Fields.’
 I walked around for a bit, and ended up in various locations included a carpark and Fitzrovia before ringing the restaurant up, asking for directions.
 It turns out that Golden Fields was, in fact, one of the restaurants next to Medina, but it didn’t have actual signage.
 Yes, the name of the restaurant was written on the glass door but it wasn’t very clear and it was also written in a small font.
 Them = helpful; me = idiot.